ADALabUCSD/DeepPostures/MSSE-2021/README.md

     -0.179,-0.182,0.959
     ~~~

 - **Valid Days File**: A .csv file indicating which dates are valid (concurrent wear days) for each subject.
 Each row is subject id, date pair.
-The header should be of the from `ID,Date.valid.day`.
+The header should be of the from `ID,Date.Valid.Day`.
+Date values should be formatted in `%m/%d/%Y` format.
 A sample valid days file is shown below.

     ~~~
-    ID,Date.valid.day
+    ID,Date.Valid.Day
     156976,1/19/2018
     156976,1/20/2018
     156976,1/21/2018